solo-io/ext-auth-plugin-examples/README.md

 Run [`build-plugin`](#build-plugin) to build the plugin.
 It is important to build the plugins on a linux operating system, because this is compatible with Gloo Enterprise.
 This step will also verify that they can be loaded.

+Note: It is recommended to build in docker to ensure that other plugin/C dependencies for plugin compilation match the same environment Gloo Enterprise was built in (e.g., linker)

 ```
 make build-plugin